mialsy/system-p1-disk-analyzer/README.md

 An elastic array is a resizable array like ArrayList data structure in Java.
 The downside of the original array type in C is that it cannot be resized, which would be a big problem considering that we would not be able to tell how many files exists in the directory ahead of time.

-The way thatt elastic array works is shown in the following diagram:
+The way that elastic array works is shown in the following diagram:

 On the ohter hand, we can consider using a linkedlist structre, which also support appending and deleting element and has a flexible size.
 But consider the linkedlist has larger overhead (extra space to store next pointer) and worse locality, while not providing additonal speed advantage, it would not an optimal option.